18F/handbook/pages/performance-management/index.md

 decreased proportionally.
 Summary ratings are not an average score — [they are assigned as defined on InSite](https://insite.gsa.gov/topics/hr-pay-and-leave/performance-management/performance-management-appraising).

-IPAs are targeted to be **paid out in December 2022**, as in previous years.
+IPAs are targeted to be **paid out in December**, as in previous years.
-However, the IPA payout date depends upon the status of the Continuing Resolution and FY22 funding.
+However, the IPA payout date depends upon the status of the Continuing Resolution and fiscal year funding funding.

 ### Selecting award preference in HR Links

-If you are eligible for an end-of-year individual performance award (cash or time-off), **please make a selection no later than November 15th.** If you would like to keep the same selection type as FY21, no further action is needed.
+If you are eligible for an end-of-year individual performance award (cash or time-off), **please make a selection no later than November 15th.** If you would like to keep the same selection type as the previous fiscal year, no further action is needed.

 - **Monetary award:** This is the default option in HR Links.
 No action is needed in HR Links **unless you specified award time off for the prior review